The Application Process

 - The completed on-line graduate application plus $35 fee (a PDF version of the is available for mailing; the hard-copy application cost is $40).

-- After completing the on-line application, download and return the required signature page: please complete this step (included in the hard-copy application).
+- After completing the on-line application, download and return the required signature page (pdf): please complete this step (included in the hard-copy application).

 - Three letters of recommendation from teachers, writers, or other professionals who can attest to your potential for graduate study.
 These must be mailed to the Graduate Admissions office.

-- A copy of all official undergraduate or graduate transcripts (even if still in progress; a final official transcript will be required for accepted students).
+- OFFICIAL undergraduate or graduate transcripts (even if still in progress).

 Application Process, Part Two: